 - Write “CAM re-parole” across the top of the application;

-- Include a Form I-134, Affidavit of Support and supporting evidence;
+- Include a Form I-134, Affidavit of Support, and supporting evidence; and

-- Mail your request to the address listed on the Filing Addresses for Form I-131 webpage under the Humanitarian Parole accordion.
+- Mail the I-131 form, payment, and supporting documents together to the address provided on the Filing Addresses for Form I-131 webpage for Humanitarian Parole applicants.

-You may find additional information on how to apply for re-parole at Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States.
+Find additional information on how to apply for re-parole on the Humanitarian or Significant Public Benefit Parole for Individuals Outside the United States webpage.

-Individuals who receive parole under the CAM parole program will maintain parole until their parole period expires, unless we terminate their parole for other grounds under DHS regulations at 8 CFR § 212.5(e).
-If you already have parole in the United States, we may terminate your parole status if:
+If you receive parole under the CAM program, you will maintain parole until your parole period expires, unless we terminate parole for other grounds under DHS regulations at 8 CFR § 212.5(e).
+We may terminate parole for:

-- You violate any laws of the United States; or
+- Violation of any laws of the United States; or

 - I-94 Website